gkapfham/pyohio2021-presentation/slides.md

 like the one you see here.

-- Since Typer know the type of each command-line argument it can perform error checking to make sure that a person definitely passes, for instance, a string or a boolean in the right order and for the right parameter.
-If you have ever built a command-line interface using argparse then you probably remember how long it took you to write the error-prone code that verifies the arguments.
-Now, as long as you add the type of each variable, Typer can do all of this work for you!
+- Since Typer know the type of each command-line argument it can perform error checking to make sure that a person definitely uses the right arguments.

 - Amazingly, Typer can also convert all of the strings that a person passes into the program on the command-line into the correct type for the program!
 For instance, if the program accepts a string that points to the directory in which WorkKnow should store the data, then Typer will convert that string to a pathlib Path without any effort on the part of the programmer!
 Fantastic!

+**CUT IN SHORT VERSION**

+, for instance, a string or a boolean in the right order and for the right parameter.
+If you have ever built a command-line interface using argparse then you probably remember how long it took you to write the error-prone code that verifies the arguments.
+Now, as long as you add the type of each variable, Typer can do all of this work for you!

 - Finally, did you notice how Typer will only allow a person to specify specific values for the debugging level command-line argument.
 Again, this feature is due